IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Also considering the fact that network quality and conditions vary across geography and time, it is also important to design protocols such that they are reliable even on low bandwidth and high latency connections.

 Example:
-Encrypting connections, like done with HTTPS, can add a significant network overhead and consequently make web resources less accessible to those with low bandwidth and/or high latency connections. {{HTTPS-REL}} Encrypting traffic is a net positive for privacy and security, and thus protocol designers can acknowledge the tradeoffs of connectivity made by such decisions.
+Encrypting connections, like done with HTTPS, can prevent caching by intermediaries and possibly add a network overhead, making web resources less accessible to those with low bandwidth and/or high latency connections.
+However, encrypting traffic is a net positive for privacy and security, and thus protocol designers can acknowledge the tradeoffs of connectivity made by such decisions.

 Impacts: